-Autodiscover services allows Outlook clients to configure Exchange account automatically after entering email address and password.
-When you install Exchange 2016, a virtual directory named autodiscover is automatically created under default web site in IIS.
+Autodiscover services allows Outlook clients to lookup Exchange mailbox and configure Outlook profile automatically after entering email address and password.
+When you install Exchange 2016, a virtual directory named Autodiscover is automatically created under Default Web Site in IIS.
 Similarly, a Service Connection Point (SCP) object is also created in Active Directory at the same time.
-The purpose of SCP is to store and provide authoritative URLs of autodiscover service for domain-joined computers.
-In this post, I will explain how autodiscover works and steps to configure autodiscover in Exchange 2016.
+The purpose of SCP is to store and provide authoritative URLs of Autodiscover service for domain-joined computers.
+Outlook application running in domain-joined computers use SCP lookup to find the Autodiscover URL.
+You can also disable Autodiscover SCP lookup using Windows Registry or Group Policy.
+In this post, I will explain how Autodiscover works and show steps to configure Autodiscover in Exchange 2016.
 SSL certificate needs to be installed in Exchange 2016 for autodiscover to work properly.

 Configure Autodiscover in Exchange 2016